Skip to contents

 8. rel_spread: spread divided by the largest value (so it will always be less than 1).
 Note that this need not be the final value.
 It will be NA whenever spread is 0.

-9. time_near_latest: This gives the lag when the value is within within_latest (default 20%) of the value at the latest time.
-For example, consider the series (0,20, 99, 150, 102, 100); then time_near_latest is the 5th index, since even though 99 is within 20%, it is outside the window afterwards at 150.
+9. time_near_latest: the time taken for the revisions to settle to within within_latest (default 20%) of the final value and stay there.
+For example, consider the series (0, 20, 99, 150, 102, 100); then time_near_latest is 5, since even though 99 is within 20%, it is outside the window afterwards at 150.

 Usage